T of C

 42837.9 隴西行，樂府瑟調曲名，一曰步出夏門行。 "Longxi Ballad, a Music Bureau melody in se mode; the same as Walking Out of Summer Gate Ballad."
 Lyrics for 11 poems named Longxi Xing can be found in 樂府詩集 Yuefu Shiji (Music Bureau Poem Collection, hereafter YFSJ), pp.542-545.
 These are followed by two sets called Bu Chu Xia Men Xing (see next footnote).
 All of this is in the 相和歌 Xianghe Ge (Matching Songs) section of YFSJ.

-16621.18 步出夏門行 Bu Chu Xia Men Xing.
-"The name of a se mode melody in the 樂府 Yue Fu (Music Bureau of the Han dynasty); old lyrics, both the Wu and Ming emperors of Wei had it; it is the same as Longxi Xing."
-Bu Chu Xia Men Xing is mentioned in YFSJ, p.535.
-Then on pp. 545/6, right after the 11 abovementioned poems named Longxi Xing, are two sets called Bu Chu Xia Men Xing.
-The first (a 古辭 beginning 邪徑過空廬...) is structured [5+5] x 7.
-The next is a preamble plus a set of four poems attributed to Cao Cao; these are the same four poems found in the YFSJ Dance Section under the name Jieshi Bian (see next footnote).
+16621.18 步出夏門行 Bu Chu Xia Men Xing: "The name of a se mode melody in the 樂府 Yue Fu (Music Bureau of the Han dynasty); old lyrics, both the Wu and Ming emperors of Wei had it; it is the same as Longxi Xing."
+The Longxi Ballads begin in YFSJ, p.542.
+These ballads then apparently include Bu Chu Xia Men Xing (see YFSJ, p.545.
+Then on pp. 545/6, right after the 11 abovementioned poems named Longxi Xing, are a set called Bu Chu Xia Men Xing.
+The first of these (a 古辭 beginning 邪徑過空廬...) is structured [5+5] x 7.
+The next is a preamble plus a set of four poems attributed to Cao Cao.
+These seem to be the same four poems found in the YFSJ Dance Section under the name Jieshi Pian, but I cannot figure out the reason they are in both places).

 Cao Cao 曹操

-Regarding You Lan during the Wei and Jin periods, note that Xu Jian, in Chapter 3.A. (see p.
+The Jin dynasty (Wiki), with its capital in Luoyang then later Chang'an (Xi'an) was led by the Sima clan.
+They took over from the Wei in Luoyang after overthrowing Cao Huan, a grandson of Cao Cao.
+Regarding You Lan, during the Wei and Jin periods, note that Xu Jian, in Chapter 3.A. (see p.
 28), quotes Qin Tan as saying that it was in fact composed by Zuo Si.
 Zuo Si does mention you lan in his poem Zhao Yin, but not as a melody title.

 Translator's note: the names given Song ci poems are generally not new ones based on content but the names of the old songs whose syllabic structures they copied.
 It is quite fanciful of Xu Jian to suggest that You Lan was created in this way.
 The connection with Bao Zhao's poem also seems quite a stretch.
 For example, Bao Zhao's You Lan lyrics have been set to a version of the Yi Lan published in the Ming dynasty, a melody that Xu Jian says has no connection to You Lan.